sam-lewis/CachingTransformerFactory/README.md

 A Java XSLT TransformerFactory which caches Templates objects using Guava Cache.

+Delegates to any`TransformerFactory`.

-By switching to this transformer you can get a significant performance boost from caching Templates objects.
+By switching to this transformer you can get a significant performance boost to your XSLT transforms usually without any code changes.

 The cache only operates on StreamSource objects with a SystemId set, it will cache out-of-the-box for StreamSource objects created from files.
-To enable caching from StreamSource objects created from an InputStream / Reader set StreamSource.systemId to a unique value for that stylesheet.
+To enable caching from StreamSource objects created from an InputStream / Reader set StreamSource.systemId to a unique value for that stylesheet (examples below).

 ## Building
     $ git clone git://github.com/sam-lewis/CachingTransformerFactory.git